SAP/fundamental/README.md

 # What is SAP Fiori Fundamentals?

 SAP Fiori Fundamentals is a light-weight presentation layer that can be used with your UI framework of choice (e.g. Angular, React, Vue, etc.).
-With Fiori Fundamentals’ library of stylesheets and HTML tags, developers can build consistent Fiori apps in any web-based technology.
+With Fiori Fundamentals’ library of stylesheets and HTML tags, masterers can build consistent Fiori apps in any web-based technology.

 #### Learn more at http://sap.github.io/fundamental/